gaywallet/beehaw-org.github.io/content/docs/faq/_index.md

 You can send us an email at [email](mailto:support@beehaw.org)

 ## How long should I expect to wait to be approved?
-Anywhere from a few minutes to a day.
-In general, try logging in after about 24 hours.
+**Anywhere from a few minutes to 48 hours.**

-**If you haven’t been approved within 24 hours**, your application is almost certainly in our backlog because you didn’t answer our entry question to our satisfaction.
-This doesn’t mean we’re rejecting you, per se, but it generally means we didn’t think you engaged with the content above/on the sidebar.

-**If you were rejected**, your application is almost certainly in our backlog because you didn’t answer our entry question to our satisfaction.
-This doesn’t mean we’re rejecting you, per se, but it generally means we didn’t think you engaged with the content above/on the sidebar.

-This is inelegant, but Lemmy doesn’t make it reliably possible to tell you to reapply, so this is a shortcoming we have to make do with.

-**If you have been approved and you used an email to sign up you should receive an email for that**, although it might be marked as spam.
+You should get notified whether you've been approved or denied if you've used an email to sign up. **Make sure to check your spam folder to be safe**; it being sent to spam may be an issue for some users.
+If you did not use an email to sign up, try logging in after about 24 hours, and then again after 48 hours to be safe.

+If we receive an influx of users you may get caught in registration limbo by failing to answer the questions, and/or it may take longer to get back to you than the 48 hours listed here.

-if you have issues of this sort, please send us a message on [Mastodon](https://fosstodon.org/@beehaw) or through [email](mailto:support@beehaw.org)!
+If you have issues of this sort, please send us a message on [Mastodon](https://fosstodon.org/@beehaw) or through [email](mailto:support@beehaw.org)!

 ## I’m in!
 How can I keep Beehaw running, or otherwise contribute?
 Our instance is **100% user-funded**.
 You can one-time donate or become a monthly donor [here](https://opencollective.com/beehaw/donate).
 You can donate anonymously either way.